 Contraceptive Coverage in the Health Care Law: Frequently Asked Questions

-For a PDF version of this fact sheet with footnotes see below.
+For a PDF version of the complete fact sheet with footnotes, see below.

 The health care law makes preventive care more accessible and affordable to millions of Americans.
-This is especially important to women, who are more likely than men to avoid needed health care, including preventive care, because of cost.
-To help address these cost barriers and make sure all women have access to preventive health care, one section of the health care law requires all new and non-grandfathered private insurance plans to cover a wide range of preventive services, including services such as mammograms, pap smears, smoking prevention and contraceptives without co-payments or other cost sharing requirements
+This is especially important to women, who – prior to the Affordable Care Act – were more likely than men to avoid needed health care because of cost.
+To help address these cost barriers and make sure all women have access to preventive health care, the health care law requires private insurance plans to cover a wide range of preventive services, including an annual well-woman visit, breastfeeding equipment and support, mammograms, pap-smears, smoking cessation, and contraceptives, without co-payments or other cost sharing requirements.

 What types of birth control are now covered with no cost sharing?

 The full range of FDA-approved contraceptive methods, including oral contraceptives (the pill), injectables, the ring, contraceptive implants, diaphragms, and cervical caps.* Sterilization for women is also covered.
 For greater detail and further explanation, please see the Department of Health and Human Services’ “Frequently Asked Questions” and our explanation here.

 The bottom line: Whatever method of birth control you and your provider decide is right for you, that method should be covered by your plan without a co-pay.

 Won’t this make my monthly premiums go up?